 For simplicity, in this tutorial, we will not be specifying flexible side chains.
 But below you can find how to set up the receptor’s flexible side chains.

-You can specify receptor’s flexible side chains using one of the following ways:
+You can specify the receptor’s flexible side chains using one of the following ways:

 - Select them in the Document view.

-- Select them in the Viewport by switching the Selection filter in the top-left corner of the Viewport to Residues and selecting residues one-by-one using Ctrl and Alt button to add/remove to the current selection.
+- Select them in the Viewport by switching the Selection filter in the top-left corner of the Viewport to Residues and selecting residues one by one using Ctrl and Alt buttons to add/remove to the current selection.
 You will need to have the structural model visible in the Viewport.
-Please see the User guide: Selecting or one of the interactive tutorials in SAMSON.
+Please see the User Guide: Selecting or one of the interactive tutorials in SAMSON.

 - If you have a bound ligand and you want to specify residues around it as flexible, then select this ligand and go to Biology menu > Select > Binding site and specify parameters as necessary and click Ok: